 This article will go over how to set up the script locally.
 This is the preferred method as the script will require sensitive information (API Keys).
 In this case, you can download the script attached to the bottom of this article, and open it up on your favorite text editor.

 The script has two major requirements before being ready to run.
-The first is to own or create a API Key in the Addigy organization you want to get the device counts for.
-You can create a new API key by going to Account > Integrations then clicking on the Add API button in the top right.
-If you are unfamiliar with the process, I would advise referring to our KB article on generating API client IDs and client Secrets.
+The first is to own or create an API Key in the Addigy organization you want to get the device counts for.
+You can create a new API key by going to Account > Integrations and then clicking on the Add API button in the top right.
+If you are unfamiliar with the process, please refer to our KB article on generating API client IDs and client Secrets.

-The next step is to fill the two variables clientID and clientSecret in the beginning of the script.
+The next step is to fill out the two variables clientID and clientSecret at the beginning of the script.
 Fill the two variables with the client ID and client Secret you generated from the previous step or with preexisting ones.
-Ensure the filled client ID and client Secret data is encased in quotations.
-It should look like similar to this:
+Ensure the filled client ID and client Secret data are wrapped in quotations.
+It should look similar to this:

 clientID = "Your_Client_ID"